f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/waf-on-azure-smsv2-ce.rst

 Conclusion
 --------------
 This guide demonstrated how to enable WAF on an SMSv2 CE site using the F5 Distributed Cloud console.
-You deployed the CE in Azure, set up a test client, and configured origin pools and load balancers.
+You deployed the CE in Azure, set up a test Ubuntu VM, and configured origin pools and load balancers.
 WAF was successfully applied and verified with test attacks.
 This setup also supports additional security services like API Security, Bot Defense, and DDoS protection, allowing for flexible and robust application protection.